EWG Report: The Best & Worst Sunscreens Updated for 2017

 –Jersey Shore Cosmetics Anti-Aging Mineral Sunscreen Lotion, SPF 35

-–Kabana Organic Skincare Green D Sunscreen, Original, SPF 35
+–Kabana Organic Skincare Green Screen D Sunscreen, Original, SPF 35

-–Loving Naturals Sunscreen Clear Body or Clear Defense, SPF 30+
+–Loving Naturals Sunscreen Clear Body or Stick, SPF 30

 –Tropical Sands Sunscreen, SPF 50